 - Be a good consumer.
 Look for noise ratings on appliances, sporting equipment, power tools, and hair dryers.
 Purchase quieter products.
 This is especially important when purchasing toys for children.

 - Be a local advocate.
 Some movie theaters, health clubs, dance clubs, bars, and amusement centers are very noisy.
 Talk with managers and those in charge about the loud noise and the potential damage to hearing.
 Ask to have the noise source lowered.

 Can My Ears Get Used to Noise

-If you think you have “gotten used to” the noise you routinely encounter, you may already have some hearing damage.
+If you think you have “gotten used to” the noise you routinely encounter, you may already have some hearing loss.
 Talk with your audiologist.